jasmoon/addressbook-level2/doc/UserGuide.md

 >
 > Name is case-insensitive.
 First letter of every word will be capitalised with the rest in lowercase.
 >
-> List of person will be sorted according to name each time a new person is added.
+> List of person will be sorted in ascending order according to name each time a new person is added.
 >
 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.